 - Nature Made 16,000 IU Vitamin A -two 8000 IU capsules a day

-- Trader Joe's Natural Papaya & Pineapple Enzymes -1 tablet a day -not really for skin, more for digestion
+- Trader Joe's Natural Papaya & Pineapple Enzymes -2 tablets a day -not really for skin, more for digestion

-- One A Day VitaCraves Gummies + Immunity Support -2 gummies a day -more as a general multi-vitamin
+- One A Day VitaCraves Gummies + Immunity Support -2 gummies a day -mostly as a general multi-vitamin

-- Schiff Digestive Advantage Probiotic Gummies -2 gummies a day -more for digestion
+- Schiff Digestive Advantage Probiotic Gummies -2 gummies a day -mostly for digestion

 --Planning to add in some Vitamin B5, and possibly add Omega-3

 Still trying to perfect my regimen.
 'We all have different skin' ~YOUR MILEAGE WILL VARY!~ Customize your regimen/routine for your unique self